Workflow Run History

 3. Heartbeats renew the lease while work is in progress.

-4. The final record becomes succeeded, failed, or cancelled.
+4. The final record becomes succeeded, failed, cancelled, or timed_out.

 Cloud APIs authorize run and artifact access through workspace membership and Cerbos workflow actions.
 The Durable Object socket receives authenticated user/workspace context from the API layer; clients cannot gain access by supplying only userId or peerId query strings.